The Soundtrack From Dane Cook's Tourgasm

 ORIGINALLY PUBLISHED: 02/19/2007

 This is NOT a Dane Cook comedy album.
-It is a modern rock sampler.
+It is a modern rock sampler, and not a good one at that.

 The set closes, after Cook's tribute to his fans, with the instrumental and mandolin-driven "First Lullaby" by The Angel/Devil, lending an air of hope to the proceedings.
 But it's not enough to salvage what feels like a superfinger given to Cook fans by Rhino.
-As a comedy/Dane Cook album or a snapshot of the Tourgasm, this is a miserable failure.
-But as a sampler of up and coming rock bands, it's actually quite a good listen.
+Be warned; this has almost nothing to do with Dane Cook, but as a sampler of new blood in rock music, this isn't half bad.
 Shame on Rhino, though, for not marketing it as such.